-- 8. In cases where other interagency involvement is not required, the LADO will discuss with the Head what steps to take.
-The Head may decide to take no further action, to dismiss the person or not to use that person's services in the future. - 9.
-Where further investigations are required before deciding how to proceed, the Head will decide, with the LADO, who will investigate; this may be an independent investigator provided by the Local Authority. - 10.
-The Head will make the decision whether or not to suspend, given the risk to the pupil and where the allegations warrant investigation by police. - 11.
-Outcomes of allegations against members of staff may be defined as Substantiated, False, Malicious, Unfounded or Unsubstantiated. - 12.
-If the allegation is substantiated, the person is dismissed or the school no longer uses his/her services, then the LADO will discuss with the school whether a referral should be made to the National College for Teaching and Leadership (NCTL) - 13.
-If the person is considered unsuitable to work with children, a report will be made to the Disclosure and Barring Service (DBS) within one month of their leaving the school. - 14.
-For children in the Early Years Foundation Stage the school will also inform Ofsted (Tel: 0300 123 1231) within 14 days at the latest of any allegations of serious harm or abuse and of the action taken in respect of these allegations. - 15.
-If an allegation is not substantiated and the person returns to work, the school will support that person through offering for example, a phased return or a mentor. - 16.
-Allegations that are found to be malicious should be removed from personnel records; and any that are unsubstantiated, are unfounded, or malicious should not be referred to in employer references.
+Outcomes of allegations against members of staff may be defined as Substantiated, False, Malicious or Unsubstantiated.

+- If the allegation is substantiated, the person is dismissed or the school no longer uses his/her services, then the LADO will discuss with the school whether a referral should be made to the National College for Teaching and Leadership (NCTL) - If the person is considered unsuitable to work with children, a report will be made to the Disclosure and Barring Service (DBS) within one month of their leaving the school. - For children in the Early Years Foundation Stage the school will also inform Ofsted (Tel: 0300 123 1231) within 14 days at the latest of any allegations of serious harm or abuse and of the action taken in respect of these allegations. - If an allegation is unsubstantiated and the person returns to work, the school will support that person through offering for example, a phased return or a mentor.
+The School will also consider how to manage the contact with the child(ren) who made the allegation. - Allegations that are found to be malicious should be removed from personnel records; and any that are proved to be unsubstantiated, false, or malicious should not be referred to in employer references.